J&K: 3 terrorists gunned down in Shopian, encounter underway

 Security forces in the Valley have remained on high alert since the Pulwama attack in February, which claimed the lives of 40 CRPF paramilitary troopers.

-OOn Monday, a terrorist hideout was busted in Jammu and Kashmir's Shermal Shopian.
+On Monday, a terrorist hideout was busted in J&K's Shermal Shopian.
 "Incriminating" material and other items have been recovered from the site, an official said.
 Hideout has been blasted so that terrorist can't use the hideout in future, he said.
-Jammu and Kashmir police has filed a FIR has and further investigation is going on, he added.
+J&K police has filed an FIR and further investigation is going on, he added.